cugos/cugos.github.com/meetings/_posts/2014-11-19-cugos_monthly.markdown

 - If there's time and interest [svmatthews](http://github.com/svmatthews) will **force** everybody to edit THIS cugos website and add themselves as a people on the cugos.org/people page.
 Bring your computer if you're interested!

+- [aaronr](http://github.com/aaronr) will give a quick update on the "state of cugos"... i.e. banking etc.

 - **[you!](http://github.com/cugos/cugos.github.com)** - we encourage anybody and everybody to participate and speak about geo-related projects they're working on or interested in.

 ##NOTES: